 If you’ve tried searching for ‘driveway inspiration’ on Google or Pinterest, chances are you would have been inundated with dated or traditional concepts of predominantly American homes — not exactly the solution most of us are looking for!

-So we’ve researched contemporary solutions and created this round up of the best driveway options — breaking it down by the different materials.
-If you can add another driveway solution to the list, please drop us a comment below.
+So we’ve researched contemporary driveways and created this round up of the best driveway options — breaking it down by the different materials.
+Also, if you can add another driveway solution to the list, please drop us a comment below.

 Related article: Gina’s home: I finally have a driveway!